Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 ![](https://github.com/BINCHI1990/Link-LR-PPD-and-Domestic-EPCs/blob/master/Images/annual_matchrate.png)
       &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **Figure 3** Match rate of linked house price in England and Wales,1995-2019

-***NOTE:*** Since for the address string of same property between Land Registry PPD and Domestic EPCs are sometime different(e.g.'WOODLANDS PARK' VS 'WOODLAND PARK'; 'CLEATOR STREET'VS 'CLEATER STREET'), we only manual correct this mismatched address string for the property located in England between 1995 to 2016 in this datalinkage.
-This potential makes the match rate in Wales is relatively lower than it in England.
-We will correct this kind of mismatched situation in Wales in the future.

 ### 3.2 Evaluation of data linkage
 (1) House price distribution of original data and linked data